A large town and borough in West Sussex, Crawley boasts a population of more than 100,000.

 Trains services are very fast, reliable and regular and there is also a brilliant bus service – the Fastway – linking Crawley to the airport.
 There are up to 30 buses an hour and the service runs 24 hours a day.

 Road links in the area are also strong, with the A2011, the M23 and the A23 all providing easy access to Brighton, Gatwick Airport, the M25, London and beyond.

 Crawley town centre has a busy and bustling high street, with many chain shops and smaller, independent stores.
 It is also home to the County Mall Shopping centre, which has a mixture of high-street names and more boutique suppliers, as well as all the usual fast food chains and packed out coffee houses.
 For the weekly shop, the town is home to a large Sainsbury’s and an Asda Superstore.

 Food and drink

-    Keen foodies are spoilt for choice, with Fatboys Joint, La Rusta and Taormina the best of the bunch.
-Leo’s Tapas is also excellent (cheap, generous portions, great service), while the Coaching Halt and the Hillside Inn both combine British cuisine with great ales and a friendly atmosphere.
+Keen foodies are spoilt for choice, with Fatboys Joint, La Rusta and Da Nico the best of the bunch.
+The Coaching Halt and the Hillside Inn both combine British cuisine with great ales and a friendly atmosphere.
 Whichever cuisine you are looking for – from Turkish to Lebanese; Thai to British – you will be well catered for in Crawley.